 I am not a “Bib-idolator”, one who makes an idol of the Bible and who believes God cannot ever operate outside of what we read in its 66 books.
-Bib-idolators, second only to Koran-idolators as the most egregious of ideologues, lack the poetic thinking of which Sam Keene speaks.
+Bib-idolators, second only to Koran-idolators, are the most egregious of ideologues, lacking the poetic thinking of which Sam Keene speaks.

 They transform the great love stories of scripture, with their epic sweep and grandeur, into a “constitution” ~ a legal document they use to condemn “other thinkers” (aka heretics) and coerce them into “orthodoxy” (right thinking), as if the Orthodox know what right thinking is.

 Bib-idolators trap the living God in a 66 by 66 book-sized box, or worse, kill off the character just as he strokes the last word of scripture.
 To Bib-idolators, God is dead ~ she can write no more.

 But no!
 God lives and will not be contained.
 “Let God be God,” should be our mantra, and nothing else.

 Bib-idolators claim “God never acts in a manner contrary to his word,” but the very scripture they idolize betrays that tenant.
 In Acts 10 of the Bible we find the Apostle Peter on a rooftop trying to pray, but he is hungry and falls into a trance (low blood sugar?).

 He then sees heaven opened and something like a large sheet being let down to earth by its four corners.
 It contains all kinds of four-footed animals, as well as reptiles and birds, all of which are forbidden to eat by “the Word of God,” or what we now call the Torah, which included the Law of Moses found in the Old Testament.

 But then...surprise!
 A voice tells Peter, “Get up, Peter.
 Kill and eat.”